Impact of Information on Quantum Heat Engines

-Measurement will collapse the state of the system into one of the Bell states $\Pi^B_\alpha$ with probability $p^B_\alpha = \Tr \rho \Pi^B_\alpha$.
-Explicitly, $p^B_1 = p^B_3 = \frac{1}{2}(q_{00} + q_{11})$ and $p^B_2 = p^B_4 = \frac{1}{2}(q_{01} + q_{10})$, where the $q_\alpha$ were defined in Eq. (\ref{eq:qs}).
-One way to determine feedback unitaries for maximal work output is as follows.
+One way to determine the ergotropy unitaries for maximal total work output is as follows.
 First, define a unitary transformation $U_t$ that rotates each Bell state to a unique eigenstate of the Hamiltonian $H$.
 Applying $U_t$ to the measured Bell state will transform the state to its corresponding eigenstate of $H$.
 Next, the appropriate unitary $U_\alpha$ from Eq. (\ref{eq:feedback_unitaries}) can be applied to transform the state to the ground state of the system.
 Thus, the feedback unitary for each outcome of the fine-grain Bell-basis measurement can be derived by composing $U_t$ with the associated $U_\alpha$.
-Explicitly, we define $U_t$ as follows: